aaronsb/jira-cloud/docs/transaction-models.md

 This document provides detailed diagrams illustrating the transaction models for various request types in the Jira Cloud MCP Server.

-> **Note**: The transaction model diagrams for this project are automatically generated from the TypeScript source code using TsUML2.
+> **Note**: The transaction model diagrams for this project are automatically generated from the TypeScript source code using typescript-graph, which produces Mermaid diagrams showing the relationships between files and classes.
 To update these diagrams, run `./scripts/build-diagrams.sh`.

 ## Table of Contents